khalil8achour-cpu/HERMITS_TRUE_FILE_FORMAT_ID_TOOL/README.md

 TRUE_FILE_FORMAT
 --------------------------------------------------------------------------------------------------------------
-if u use the installer (installer.sh) u can write tfformat from any location and it will work... i think hhh. and if u use main or tfformat-linux it should work once in the terminal.
+if u use the installer (installer.sh) u can write tfformat from any location and it will work... i think hhh.
+Otherwise write main.py or python3 main.py in the same directory containing main.py
 --------------------------------------------------------------------------------------------------------------
 tfformat/
 ├── tfformat/